 Expected production from the field is 5.5 billion cubic meters of gas per year.

 The first gas was extracted from Kirinskoye in October 2013; commercial production started in 2014.
 At present, the construction of production wells continues.

 For the first time in Russia, gas is extracted by a subsea production facility.
 The facility can produce hydrocarbons in the harshest climates, including even ice conditions, with no platforms or other offshore structures required to be built.

 Subsea production facility at Kirinskoye field

 The Yuzhno-Kirinskoye field was discovered by Gazprom in 2010.
 Its С1+С2 reserves amount to 706 billion cubic meters of gas and 110.6 million tons of gas condensate.

 Expected production from the field is 21 billion cubic meters of gas per year.

-The field is planned to be brought online in 2021.
 Geological exploration is presently underway.